-- For the completion of basic training, 6 units will be awarded; 3 units for Physical Education and 3 units for Military Science.
+- For the completion of basic training, 6 units will be awarded; 2 units for Physical Education, 3 units for General Education Area E Human Understanding, and 1 unit for lower division elective credit.
 Credit can also be awarded for the technical training received in non-combat areas.

 - All credits earned will be accepted as electives and count towards the 120 semester unit graduation requirement for a B.A. or B.S. at San Jose State University.